ramachandran-lab/HEBAE/README.md

 # EBAE
-This is the official implementation for Empirical Bayes Auto-Encoder (EBAE).
+This is the official implementation for Hierarchical Empirical Bayes Auto-Encoder (HEBAE).